lloydstubber/my-wsl-setup/README.md

 ### Get your terminal looking pretty pt.1
 - Download Hyper.js [here](https://hyper.is/)
-  - I went with the 'hypernasa' theme
+  - I went with the 'hyperblue' theme

 ### Automatically open in Bash